Martyrs Blu-ray Movie

 Presented in its original aspect ratio of 1.85:1, encoded with VC-1 and granted a 1080p transfer, Pascal Laugier's Martyrs arrives on Blu-ray courtesy of British distributors Optimum Home Entertainment.

 I liked this high-definition transfer a lot.
 From what I could tell, it is an exact replica of the one used by Wild Side Video for the French release of Martyrs.
 Contrast is strong, detail pleasing and edge-enhancement not an issue of concern.
 Given the delicate lighting during a number of key scenes, as well as the hand-held camera movement, occasionally, the transfer reveals a softer look (this is, however, how Martyrs was filmed).
 Furthermore, I did not detect any severe examples of noise reduction.
 For the most part, Martyrs looks very convincing and certainly better than the DVD the Weinstein Company currently has in circulation in North America.
 Finally, the high-definition transfer looks notably healthy – there are absolutely no scratches, debris, or flecks to report in this review.
 (Note: This is a Region-B "locked" release.
-Therefore, you must have a native Region-B or Region-Free PS3 or SA in order to access its content).
+Therefore, you must have a native Region-B or Region-Free player in order to access its content).

 Martyrs Blu-ray Movie, Audio Quality 4.0 of 5